edap/edap.github.com/_projects/3dprinted-flowers.md

   {% include img.html pngName="4" assetPath="/assets/media/3dprinted-flowers/" gridClass = "grid" %}

   <div class = "grid l3">
-  In January 2017 I've 3D printed some object that were created programmatically using [morphogen](https://github.com/thi-ng/morphogen) and the [thi.ng geom](https://github.com/thi-ng/geom) libraries.
-[Here](https://github.com/edap/flowers) you can find the software used to generate the meshes, and [here](https://github.com/edap/edap.github.com/blob/master/demo/3dprinteflowers-webgl/src/webgl_test/core.cljs) the code use to generate the first four webGL animations that are in this page.
+  In January 2017 I've 3D printed some object that were created programmatically using <a href="https://github.com/thi-ng/morphogen">morphogen</a> and the <a href="https://github.com/thi-ng/geom">thi/ng geom</a> libraries. <a href ="https://github.com/edap/flowers">Here</a> you can find the software used to generate the meshes, and <a href="https://github.com/edap/edap.github.com/blob/master/demo/3dprinteflowers-webgl/src/webgl_test/core.cljs">here</a> the code used to generate the first four webGL animations that are at the top of this page.
   </div>

 </div>